SAP-archive/cloud-s4-sdk-book/docs/opensap/index.md

 Welcome to our [course](https://open.sap.com/courses/s4h13) on creating and delivering game changing cloud-native SAP S/4HANA extensions.
 This page explains how to use our example code repository and provides setup instructions.
-For each unit we provide the links to the complementary material and other information that help you to succeed in the do it yourself task of this course.
+For each unit, we provide links to the complementary material and other information that help you to succeed in the do-it-yourself tasks of this course.

 ## Requirements